Academic Policies & Procedures

-- File a Graduation Application with the Degree Services Office for each degree/certificate program enrolled in.
+- File a graduation application with the Registrar's Office for each degree or certificate program the candidate intends to complete.

 - Have an approved degree audit on file with the academic advisor for each academic program in which enrolled.

 Undergraduate Commencement Eligibility Requirements

 Michigan Tech conducts two commencement ceremonies each year that are held in the spring and fall semesters.
 Students completing all degree requirements in the spring or summer will be listed for the spring commencement ceremony and students completing their degree requirements in the fall will be listed for the fall commencement ceremony.
 Students who find it necessary to participate in a ceremony held prior to their graduation term due to extenuating circumstances must seek approval from the senior coordinator of degree services in the Registrar’s Office.

 In order to be eligible to participate** in a commencement ceremony and to be listed in the commencement program, all degree candidates must: